 - Try K-Taping or Hip Helpers for stability.
 Kineseotape stays on for days and gives joint support and sensory input while your child sleeps.
 Hip Helpers are snug lycra bike shorts that limit extreme hip abduction for the littlest kids when their legs rotate out to the sides excessively.
 They gently help your child align hip joints correctly.
 As with weighted blankets, I strongly recommend consulting with your therapists to learn about how to use both of these strategies safely.
 When used incorrectly, both can create more problems for your child.
 Simply put, any strategy that could help could also be misused and create harm.

 Need more information about managing hypermobility in children?
-Take a look at Should Your Hypermobile Child Play Sports? , Teaching Safety Awareness To Special Needs Toddlers and Hypermobility and ADHD?
+Take a look at Should Your Hypermobile Child Play Sports? , Why Joint Protection Solutions for Hypermobility Aren’t Your Granny’s Joint Protection Strategies and Hypermobility and ADHD?
 Take Stability, Proprioception, Pain and Fatigue Into Account Before Labeling Behavior

-There is now an e-book just for parents of hypermobile kids ages 0-5!
-The JointSmart Child: Living and Thriving With Hypermobility Volume One: The Early Years is my newest e-book.
+The JointSmart Child: Living and Thriving With Hypermobility Volume One: The Early Years is the first e-book in the series.
 It is a practical manual for parents and therapists.
 Learn more about how hypermobility affects sensory and behavioral development as well as motor skills, and how to pick the right equipment to help a child thrive!
 There are ideas for every ADL skill and even strategies to talk with your family and doctor about your child’s needs.
 Read more about this book at The JointSmart Child Series: Parents of Young Hypermobile Children Can Feel More Empowered and Confident Today!
+You can buy this unique new book as a clickable and printable download at Your Therapy Source or as a read-only download at Amazon.com